clean-code-craft-tcq-1/add-variety-java-bapugouda-gulabal/README.md

 How can you minimize the amount of work done to add a new type?
 Can you add without modifying existing code?

+# Implementation:

+Code contains two code packages:

+1. TypewiseBreachAlert :-
+   classes are-
+   a) TypewiseAlert:- To check the breach and alert
+   b) Battery Character:- It contains the properties of the battery Enums are-
+                                                                   a) CoolingType b) BreachType

+2. AlertTarget:
+   It contains different types of Alert notifier classes - Email, console, controller, fake

+    One test package: typewiseBreachAlert: It contains TypewiseAlertTest to test units of TypeWiseAlertClass